flashwing-04/showtime-website/content/ws23/master/m4-gamingforthefuture/_index.md

 The player can place biome tiles on the map.
 Each tile has different influences on the water level.
 Level Selection:
-Each level  visualised different initial environment conditions (ground water level & temperature) and unique threshold values
+Each level  visualised different initial environment conditions (ground water level & temperature) and unique threshold values.

 Challenge:
 The challenge lies in the learning process, where players must discern the impact of each biome tile on the ecosystem.